rapiddweller/rapiddweller-benerator-ce/doc/the_benerator_project_wizard.md

 * **Generate CSV file**: Defines generation of a simple CSV file

-* **Populate database**: Small project that defines a database, creates a table and populates it
+* **Populate database**: Small project that defines a database, creates a table, and populates it

 * **Shop example database**: Performs Definition and population of the Benerator shop database example for all database systems supported by Benerator:
   DB2, Derby, Firebird, HSQL, H2, Oracle, PostgreSQL and SQLServer.

 You can optionally make the wizard create an Eclipse project configuration, too.
-This requires you to have Maven istalled.
+This requires you to have Maven installed.

 If necessary, specify the database connection settings and test if they are right by clicking 'Test Connection'.